 - International policy and frameworks for inclusion are currently not embedded, and need to be mobilised at a local level where research on the challenges and opportunities for inclusion in the built environment across diverse stakeholder groups will be valuable

-Nairobi is experiencing rapid growth and investment in infrastructure which offers great potential to embed inclusion.
-The city has complex urban development challenges with roads and transportation commonly cited as major challenges.
-This case study explore the current state of the infrastructure provision - and makes recommendations for opportunities to imbed accessibility and inclusion.
+This case study explores the current state of the infrastructure provision - and makes recommendations for opportunities to imbed accessibility and inclusion across Freetown.